-Most Canadian Ranches have large grazing leases on Grown land.
-They move the cattle up to the leased land late spring and the cattle is free to roam until late fall when there is no grass left.
+Most Canadian Ranches have large grazing leases on Crown land.
+They move the cattle up to the leased land late spring and the cattle are free to roam until late fall when there is no grass left.

 On Crown land, as well as lease land, you are allowed to drive and camp, even if some ranchers try to make you believe, that you are not.

 One more thing about driving in the backcountry: you will come across some gates.
 Gates are there for a reason!
 If they are open, leave them open.
 If you find them closed, make sure you close them again behind you!

 Many backcountry roads are impassable many months of the year, depending on the province you’re in.
 July till the middle of September is probably safest time for your adventure Canada in regards to the weather.